See a list of Chemistry Programs by Clicking Here!

 Along with physics and biology, the field of chemistry is known as one of the three foundational sciences often called the ‘central science’ as it provides a link between other natural sciences.
 Chemistry is defined as the study of matter which includes its structure, composition, properties, along with understanding how and why substances interact with energy or other matter.
 The study of chemistry can help us explain natural and man-made chemical phenomena and the key to understanding the world around us.

-Types of Chemistry Degrees
+Top Chemistry Degrees

 Whether you are considering a chemistry degree online or in a classroom, it is important to understand the degree options available.
-Many accredited colleges and universities offer a wide range of chemistry degrees online for a number of reasons.
-The benefits of earning an online chemistry degree include: cost savings, flexibility, access, pace, accreditation, and quality.
-Online chemistry programs closely mirror classroom-based degree programs and will often be extended to students as a hybrid program allowing for distance learning and lab time or classroom time to marry academic work with vital hands-on learning.
+Many accredited colleges and universities offer a wide range of degrees online for a number of reasons.
+The benefits of earning an online degree include: cost savings, flexibility, access, pace, accreditation, and quality.
+Online programs closely mirror classroom-based degree programs and will often be extended to students as a hybrid program allowing for distance learning and lab time or classroom time to marry academic work with vital hands-on learning.
 Online chemistry degrees or on-site chemistry degrees can be found in a course catalog in three different forms:

 Bachelor’s Degree in Chemistry

 The online bachelor’s degree in chemistry can be found in a school’s course catalog in a number of forms including as a Bachelor of Arts (BA), Bachelor of Science (BS), or a Bachelor of Science in Chemistry (B.Chem).
 Bachelor programs are 4-year programs providing students with an array of general education courses such as communication, English, and philosophy along with core science classes.
-The core program in chemistry will often include such classes as: introduction to chemistry, organic chemistry, introduction to physics, linear algebra, differential equations, statistics and probability, analytical chemistry, biomass conversion, materials chemistry, polymer chemistry, colloid science, organic synthesis, inorganic chemistry, drug design, computational chemistry, and a host of fascinating electives in the field of chemistry.
+The core program for chemists will often include such classes as: introduction to chemistry, organic chemistry, introduction to physics, linear algebra, differential equations, statistics and probability, analytical chemistry, biomass conversion, materials chemistry, polymer chemistry, colloid science, organic synthesis, inorganic chemistry, drug design, computational chemistry, and a host of fascinating electives in the field of chemistry.
 Students graduating with a bachelor’s degree can launch a career in a variety of industries depending on area of specialization and market demands.

 Master’s Degree in Chemistry